-- it’s best to do most lawn maintenance early in the morning before the sun rises for optimum results.
+- Perform most lawn maintenance early in the morning (before the sun rises) for optimal results.

-- Set your mower at 3 inches or even the highest setting.
-When blades are taller, grass handles the heat much better.
+- Set your mower blades to 3-inches or higher.
+Taller grass retains moisture and handles the heat much better.

 - Each time you mow, trim just a third of the lawn’s total height.
 The longer your grass is, the easier it is for your grass to consume nutrients and stay hydrated.

 Avoiding brown spots on the lawn can be difficult in the hotter summer months.
 Your property is more prone to overheating, leading to dry grass and brown patches.
 This can easily be avoided by switching to a different watering schedule than the one you used in the spring.
 Watering in the morning gives the soil enough time to soak the liquid before the day's heat evaporates it.

 Easy Ways To Care For Grass In The Heat